arturdev/SONetworking/README.md

 USAGE
 =====

-Add all *.dll file in SONetworking/Bin/Release/ to your project's references.
+Add all *.dll files containing in SONetworking/Bin/Release/ folder to your project's references.

 Add SONetworking to using list.